EdAlegrid/array-gpio/README.md

 ## Example 4
 ### Monitor multiple input objects
 To monitor multiple input objects, you can use the **watchInput()** method.

+Unlike the **watch** method, using the **watchInput()** method the led will stay on even if you release the sw button.
+We need to use another sw button to turn it off.

 Connect a momentary *switch button* on pin **11, 13, 15** and **19** and an *led* on pin **33** and **35**.
 ```js